arezaie14/openvpn-udpraw/README.md

-SERVER_ADDRESS= 12.34.56.78 //The server ip with global internet access SERVER_PORT=1234            //The port that you need to expose it should below 65535 PASSWORD="pass123"          //The password for safe tunnel it can be every thing CLIENT_ADDRESS=44.33.55.11  //The server to tunnel with inside country SUBNET=10.5.0.0             //internal subnet of docker.  ***optional GATEWAY=10.5.0.1            //internal gateway of docker. ***optional UDP_SPEEDER_IP=10.5.0.4     //udp_speeder internal ip.    ***optional
+SERVER_ADDRESS= 12.34.56.78 //The server ip with global internet access SERVER_PORT=1234            //The port that you need to expose it should below 65535 PASSWORD="pass123"          //The password for safe tunnel it can be every thing SUBNET=10.5.0.0             //internal subnet of docker.  ***optional GATEWAY=10.5.0.1            //internal gateway of docker. ***optional UDP_SPEEDER_IP=10.5.0.4     //udp_speeder internal ip.    ***optional